NATIONAL HEALTH usa

 THE ONSET OF MODERN HEALTHCARE

-THE ONSET OF ITS PARADIGM PARALYSIS
+THE ORIGINS OF ITS PARADIGM PARALYSIS

 “We must, indeed, all hang together

-or most assuredly we shall all hang separately.”
+or most assuredly, we shall all hang separately.”

 Benjamin Franklin (1705 – 1790)

-As they were about to sign our nation’s Declaration of Independence in 1776, we can only imagine the profound level of resolve among the members of the Second Continental Congress.
-The meaning of the words, spoken then by Benjamin Franklin, eventually became prophetic.
-Amidst our now rapidly evolving and tumultuous era, known as the Anthropocene, we must also stand together or “hang separately.”
-In view of this imperative, a remotely developed concept could be most helpful for guiding the precision of our priorities.
-I propose that a newly formed Design Epistemology will be required to guide the reconfiguration of our nation’s Population Health and its Primary Healthcare.
-With a 15-year strategy, this reconfiguration would have three GOALs: 1) decrease our nation’s annual maternal mortality by 70%, 2) decrease our nation’s annual, health spending as a portion of our national economy by 30%, and 3) acquire a participatory commitment by each State to promote their community by community, collaborative acknowledgment of a DESIGN EPISTEMOLOGY for improving our nation’s Population Health and its Primary Healthcare.
+I propose that a Design Epistemology will be required to reconfigure the complex priorities for improving our nation’s Population Health and its Primary Healthcare.
+With a 15-year strategy, this reconfiguration would have three GOALs: 1) decrease our nation’s annual maternal mortality by 70%, 2) decrease our nation’s annual, health spending as a portion of our national economy from 17% to 13%, and 3) acquire a participatory commitment by each State to promote their own community by community, collaborative acknowledgment of a nationally Chartered DESIGN EPISTEMOLOGY for improving our nation’s Population Health and its Primary Healthcare.

-DESIGN EPISTEMOLOGY
+DESIGN EPISTEMOLOGY — AN INTRODUCTION

-Within the realms of knowledge that are applicable for improving a nation’s Population Health and its Primary Healthcare, I am most indebted to having identified the concept of a Design Epistemology as formulated by Professor Dino Karabeg, Ph.D.
-Amid a substantial professional academic career beginning shortly before 1990, two papers stand out among many as the basis for originating this HEALTH PROSPECTUS PAGE.
-Of many references applicable to the NATIONAL HEALTH Proposal, the two by Professor Karabeg offer a sentinel beacon for healthcare reform.
-(Karabeg 2005 & 2012) From the “Karabeg 2012” reference, I cite one sentence from its page 3.
-“When for whatever reason and in whatever domain tradition is no longer a reliable way to wholeness (e.g., when changes become too large and rapid to be assimilated through tradition), design must be practiced and relied on.”
-Given the VINTAGE TRADITIONS (see PAGE #2) of our nation’s Population Health and its Primary Healthcare, we will need a DESIGN EPISTEMOLOGY as a broadly applicable reference to assure that the breadth of progress is not neglecting an enabling component for one or more linchpin components.
+Of the references applicable to a NATIONAL HEALTH Proposal, these two articles by Professor Karabeg offer a sentinel beacon for paradigmatic healthcare reform (Karabeg 2005 & 2012).
+From the “Karabeg 2012” reference, I cite one sentence from its page 3: “When, for whatever reason and in whatever domain, tradition is no longer a reliable way to wholeness (e.g., when changes become too large and rapid to be assimilated through tradition), design must be practiced and relied on.”
+Given the VINTAGE TRADITIONS of our nation’s Population Health and its Primary Healthcare, we will need a DESIGN EPISTEMOLOGY as a broadly applicable reference to guide the breadth of progress for enabling the solutions required by a Complex Adaptive System to align all of the critical, linchpin components. — 5 —

 This page has the following sub pages.

-• b.
+• 1a.
 DESIGN EPISTEMOLOGY

-• c.
-FIVE HEALTH STORIES
+• 1c.
+FIVE – HEALTH STORIES

-• d.
+• 1d.
 MINDLESS MENACE

 • Pages

 • 1.
-HEALTH PROSPECTUS
+A NATIONAL PROSPECTUS FOR BETTER HEALTH

-• b.
+• 1a.
 DESIGN EPISTEMOLOGY

-• c.
-FIVE HEALTH STORIES
+• 1c.
+FIVE – HEALTH STORIES

-• d.
+• 1d.
 MINDLESS MENACE

 • 2.
 VINTAGE TRADITIONS

-• a.
+• 2a.
 PROLOGUE

-• b.
+• 2b.
 LEGAL

-• c.
+• 2c.
 MEDICAL

-• d.
+• 2d.
 SOCIAL

-• e.
+• 2e.
 ECONOMIC

-• f.
+• 2f.
 INNOVATION

 • 3.
 RECONFIGURED PARADIGM

-• a.
+• 3a.
 WELL-BEING

-• b.
+• 3b.
 PERSONAL SURVIVAL PlAN

-• ** AVAILABLE & ACCESSIBLE HEALTHCARE
+• 3d.
+AVAILABLE & ACCESSIBLE HEALTHCARE

-• f.
+• 3f.
 GLOBAL TASKS

 • 4.
 GOALs

-• a.
+• 4a.
 SUPPORTIVE GOALs

-• b.
+• 4b.
 OPERATIONAL DESIGN

-• c.
+• 4c.
 INITIATING GOVERNANCE

-• ** INITIAL STRATEGIC PLAN
+• 4d.
+INITIAL STRATEGIC PLAN

 • 5.
 NATIONAL HEALTH Proposal

-• a.
+• 5a.
 ORGANIZE GOVERNANCE

-• ** PURSUE ‘VISION’
+• 5b.
+PURSUE ‘VISION’

-• ** BUILD COMMUNITY
+• 5c.
+BUILD COMMUNITY

-• ** MANAGE RESOURCES
+• 5d.
+MANAGE RESOURCES

-• ** DEVELOP SKILLS
+• 5e.
+DEVELOP SKILLS

 • 6.
 COMMUNITY HEALTH FORUM

-• a.
+• 6a.
 INITIAL ADVOCATE SELECTION

-• b.
+• 6b.
 INITIAL ADVOCATE PANEL

-• c.
+• 6c.
 RESOURCE MONITORING

 • d.
 RESOURCE AGREEMENT